 v.
-Rooftop mechanical equipment, including metal chimneys, shall be set back from building facades so that it is not visible from street views, screened from view behind parapets or enclosed within architectural elements that integrate it into the building design.
-Screening elements shall incorporate sound control devices or construction that mitigates equipment noise.
 All mechanical equipment shall be screened from view from streets and from structures on adjacent lots using parapets, fencing, landscaping or similar measures; or they shall be integrated into the overall design of the building by use of materials, placement, roof shape or form, or other means deemed acceptable to the PAA upon their review of a screening plan.